Build the in-demand skills and experience needed to get a job as a UX designer through these certifications and bootcamps.

-Full time vs. part time: In a full-time program, you’ll be able to move through material more quickly than in a part-time option.
-Taking a part-time program could make it easier to continue working and managing other life obligations.
+Full-time vs. part-time: In a full-time program, you’ll be able to move through material more quickly than in a part-time option, but taking a part-time program could make it easier to continue working and managing other life obligations.

 Projects or portfolio: Your portfolio shows potential employers what you’re capable of doing, and it’s often among the most important elements of your application.
 If you want to get certified as a way to build out your portfolio, choose a program that includes hands-on project work.

 Teachers and mentors: Research who’s teaching the program and what their standing is in the UX industry.
 If you want professional feedback on your work as you progress, look for programs that include regular one-on-one mentorship calls.